redis/redis-doc/topics/cluster-spec.md

 ASK redirection
 ---

-In the previous section we briefly talked about ASK redirection, why can't we simply use the MOVED redirection?
-Because while MOVED means that we think the hash slot is permanently served by a different node and the next queries should be tried against the specified node, ASK means to only ask the next query to the specified node.
+In the previous section we briefly talked about ASK redirection.
+Why can't we simply use MOVED redirection?
+Because while MOVED means that we think the hash slot is permanently served by a different node and the next queries should be tried against the specified node, ASK means to send only the next query to the specified node.

-This is needed because the next query about hash slot 8 can be about the key that is still in A, so we always want that the client will try A and then B if needed.
-Since this happens only for one hash slot out of 16384 available the performance hit on the cluster is acceptable.
+This is needed because the next query about hash slot 8 can be about a key that is still in A, so we always want the client to try A and then B if needed.
+Since this happens only for one hash slot out of 16384 available, the performance hit on the cluster is acceptable.

-However we need to force that client behavior, so in order to make sure that clients will only try node B after A was tried, node B will only accept queries of a slot that is set as IMPORTING if the client sends the ASKING command before sending the query.
+We need to force that client behavior, so to make sure that clients will only try node B after A was tried, node B will only accept queries of a slot that is set as IMPORTING if the client sends the ASKING command before sending the query.